I went swimming every day for two weeks - here's how it changed my routine for the better

 Swimming is well-known for being good for our mental health.
 A poll by Swim England found that the sport had helped reduce the symptoms of anxiety or depression for 1.4 million adults in Britain, with many saying it made them feel happier and more motivated.

 ‘Blue mind’, a term first coined by Dr Wallace J Nichols in his book of the same name, describes the mildly meditative state we can experience when swimming, floating, paddling or even simply gazing at the water.
-Scientists are unclear as to exactly why water has such a powerful effect on our psyche, but theories suggest it may be down to our own bodies being mostly water.
+Scientists are unclear as to why water has such a powerful effect on our psyche, but theories suggest it may be down to our bodies being mostly water.
 We are synching, on a primal level, with our environment.
 One that, for our primitive ancestors, signalled a place in which to thrive.

 3. Swimming may improve sleep quality

 With its ultra-calming, ‘blue mind’ qualities, does it follow that swimming could also help you get a better night’s sleep?
-Inez Griffin, senior health and wellbeing physiologist with an MSc in Sport and Exercise Science who also works with Nuffield Health, says: “We know that daily exercise can help us sleep better, but it’s important to consider what time of day we’re exercising, and how vigorously.
+Inez Griffin, senior health and wellbeing physiologist with an MSc in Sport and Exercise Science who works with Nuffield Health, says: “We know that daily exercise can help us sleep better, but it’s important to consider what time of day we’re exercising, and how vigorously.

-However, when it came to improving the quality of my sleep, my Fitbit (taken with a pinch of salt as even the best Fitbits and other trackers lack complete accuracy) told me my nightly swims didn't have any impact on the length or quality of my sleep.
+However, when it came to improving the quality of my sleep, my Fitbit (taken with a pinch of salt as even the best Fitbits and other trackers lack complete accuracy) told me my nightly swims didn't impact the length or quality of my sleep.
 Longer periods of deep sleep still alluded me but my sleep quality wasn't any worse - perhaps I was offsetting any potential benefits by catching up on swim stats and social media much later in the night...oops.

 Inez Griffin, an expert who works with Nuffield Health